 Taking protein also bolsters immunity.
 It helps in the formation of antibodies or immunoglobulin that fights infection.
 Antibodies are proteins that protect the body from invaders like viruses and bacteria.
 When these harmful invaders enter the cells, the body produces antibodies that eliminate the invaders.
 Without antibodies, bacteria and viruses would multiply freely and overwhelm your body.
 Therefore, taking enough protein could protect you against disease-causing microorganisms.

 Protein can supply energy for your body.
 It’s made up of four calories per gram, the equivalent amount of energy you get from carbs.
 However, you don’t want to solely rely on protein for energy as it’s an essential nutrient used throughout the body in other functions.

 When fasting, the body breaks down protein to supply energy.
 Your body will also use amino acids from skeletal muscle when you undergo a shortage of carbohydrates.
-This often happens in times of exhaustive exercise or when you lower consumption of calories in general.
+This often happens in times of exhaustive exercise or when you lower the consumption of calories in general.

 Staying healthy begins with making the right choices about your diet.
 Protein and fiber are among the most important elements in your diet that you should consume in sufficient amounts.
-They can help you avoid diseases and also provide enough energy for your day to day errands.
+They can help you avoid diseases and also provide enough energy for your day-to-day errands.

 Does your diet plan include enough protein and fiber?
 Share some diet tips in the comments below.

 Mike Fisher is Coquedis’s senior staff writer reporting on technology, business, law, and, on occasion, other lifestyle topics.
 Previously, he worked as a reporter for the Massachusetts Street Journal and got his start at newspapers in New York, Connecticut, and Massachusetts.